Ambrose: Theology

 Ambrose displayed a kind of liturgical flexibility that kept in mind that liturgy was a tool to serve people in worshiping God, and ought not to become a rigid entity that is invariable from place to place.
 His advice to Augustine of Hippo on this point was to follow local liturgical custom.
 "When I am at Rome, I fast on a Saturday; when I am at Milan, I do not.
 Follow the custom of the church where you are."
 Thus Ambrose refused to be drawn into a false conflict over which particular local church had the "right" liturgical form where there was no substantial problem.
 His advice has remained in the English language as the saying, "When in Rome, do as the Romans do."

+Eschatology

-One interpretation of Ambrose's writings is that he was a Christian universalist.
+Some scholars argue that Ambrose was a Christian universalist.
 It has been noted that Ambrose's theology was significantly influenced by that of Origen and Didymus the Blind, two other early Christian universalists.
-One quotation cited in favor of this belief is:
+One quotation cited in favour of this belief is:

-One could interpret this passage as being another example of the mainstream Christian belief in a general resurrection (that both those in Heaven and in Hell undergo a bodily resurrection), or an allusion to purgatory (that some destined for Heaven must first undergo a phase of purification).
-Several other works by Ambrose clearly teach the mainstream view of salvation.
-For example: "The Jews feared to believe in manhood taken up into God, and therefore have lost the grace of redemption, because they reject that on which salvation depends."
+One could interpret this passage as being another example of the Christian belief in a general resurrection (that both those in Heaven and in Hell undergo a bodily resurrection), or an allusion to purgatory (that some destined for Heaven must first undergo a phase of purification).
+Some other works by Ambrose could potentially be seen as teaching the mainstream view of salvation.
+For example:

+This could be interpreted as something which is not eschatological but rather rhetorical or conditional on the state of repentance.
+The passage most often cited in support of Ambrose supposed belief in apokatastasis is his commentary on 1 Corinthians 15, it reads:

+Other scholars interpret Ambrose's soteriology to be in agreement with Jerome of Stridon and the anonymous individuals whom Augustine criticized in his treatise "on faith and works", who argued that while the unbelievers would experience eternal judgement, all Christians who have believed in Jesus will be reunited to God at some point, even if they have sinned and fallen away.